The Early Years sector is currently inspected by the following:

 The Department of Education carries out Early Years Education Focused Inspections(EYEIs) in early learning and care (ELC) services participating in the Early Childhood Care and Education (ECCE) Programme.
 During these inspections, the Department of Education evaluates the quality of the nature, range and appropriateness of the early educational experiences for children participating in the ECCE Programme.
 Inspection reports are valuable published resources for parents when choosing quality childcare.
 The inspection reports are published and can be viewed through the Department of Education website.

-Pobal on behalf of the Department of Children and Youth Affairs (DCYA), conducts compliance visits with each participating childcare service who operates one or more of the National Childcare Programmes.
+Pobal on behalf of the Department of Children, Equality,m Disability, Integration and Youth conducts compliance visits with each participating childcare service who operates one or more of the National Childcare Programmes.